jessfraz/blog/content/post/network-booted-home-initialized.md

 ## The Router

 The Dream Machine is acting as our gateway and controller.
-Before we got the other 2 APs it was our only access point as well and did a great job of that.
+Before we got the other 2 APs, it was our only access point and did a great job of that.

 ### The Access Points

 We have a large warehouse with a lot of square feet, while the Dream Machine does have coverage to every corner, it's nice to have a strong signal from anywhere in the office.
-Also as we grow we will have more and more devices on our network, so having some other APs to handle that load is necessary.
+As we grow we will have more and more devices on our network, so having some other APs to handle that load is necessary.

 ## The Cameras